 Most businesses can register online.
-When you do so, you will create a VAT online account (also called a government gateway account), which you require in order to submit your VAT returns.
-You will need to provide details such as turnover, business activity and bank details when registering for VAT in the UK.
+When you do so, you create a VAT online account (also called a government gateway account), which you require in order to submit your VAT returns.
+You then need to provide details such as turnover, business activity, and bank details when registering for VAT in the UK.
 You will receive a VAT registration certificate within 30 working days, though it can take longer.

 VAT returns must be filed every month or every three months, depending on the size of the company.
-All businesses are required to file VAT returns online and make electronic payments.
+All businesses must file VAT returns online and make electronic payments.
 However, smaller enterprises can apply for annual returns.
 The deadline for VAT returns is usually 30 days after the end of the period.

-The UK’s corporate tax year runs over from 1 April to 31 March.
-The financial year is commonly referred to by the start of the year.
-For example, the tax year 1 April 2019 – 31 March 2020 may also be referred to as FY2020.
+The UK’s corporate tax year runs from 1 April to 31 March the following year.
+The financial year is commonly referred to as the start of the year.
+For example, the tax year 1 April 2021 to 31 March 2022 may also be referred to as FY2021.

-The deadline to settle a company’s corporation tax liability for the accounting period is 9 months and one day after the end of the period for companies with taxable profits below £1.5 million.
-Your accounting period is usually your financial year, but you may have 2 accounting periods in the year you set up your company.
+The deadline to settle a company’s corporation tax liability for the accounting period is nine months and one day after the end of the period for companies with taxable profits below £1.5 million.
+Your accounting period is usually your financial year, but you may have two accounting periods in the year you set up your company.

-For large companies with taxable profits of more than £1.5 million, corporation tax falls due in four quarterly installments.
+For large companies with taxable profits of more than £1.5 million, corporation tax is due in four quarterly installments.
 These are payable online.
 Companies with an annual taxable profit of more than £20 million follow a different payment schedule.